AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

  <tbody>
   <tr>
    <td colname="col1"> <p>List of Incompatible Components </p> </td>
    <td colname="col2"> <p>Sometimes, not all components included in a project are included in the report suite.
-The resulting “Incompatible Report Suite" message that displays when loading a project or switching to a report suite now lists the components that are not compatible. </p> </td>
+The resulting "Incompatible Report Suite" message that displays when loading a project or switching to a report suite now lists the components that are not compatible. </p> </td>
   </tr>
  </tbody>
 </table>